 The workstation must be connected to a mains power supply.
 A power cord is supplied to connect the workstation to the mains supply as shown in Figure 3.
 Only the power cord supplied should be used to connect the workstation to the mains supply.
 The workstation must be connected to a protective earth.

-The mains socket the SCI-tive is connected to should not be obstructed by SCI-tive or any other equipment, and must be accessible in case of emergency.
-In case of emergency, disconnect the SCI-tive from the AC mains outlet.
+The mains socket the SCI-tive Plus is connected to should not be obstructed by SCI-tive Plus or any other equipment, and must be accessible in case of emergency.

 2.4 Voltage and frequency requirements